sdkbox-doc/en/docs/liveops/index.md

 ![](../imgs/export.png)

 !!! note
     The newly created configuration sets are still in __Draft__ state.
-They are not accessable by the client, until you can edit and publish them to the cloud.
+They are not accessible by the client, until you can edit and publish them to the cloud.
 [Learn more about Remote Config](./remote-config).